VijayPrajwal/Projects-/README.md

 Models based on Weldments, Sheetmetal, Surface, Drawing sheets.

-The Drawing sheets shown here is for educational purpose only, not for realworld assumptions.
+The Drawing sheets shown here is for demonstration purpose only, not for realworld assumptions.